Islandora/documentation/docs/installation/install-a-demo.md

 Get a Yaml file
 --------------------------------------------------------------
-Download the [Starter-Site-based demo from Google Drive](https://drive.google.com/file/d/1LrIe12eYAZjD4A8_cqf61RXv7mtMJRHH/view?usp=share_link) and find the `docker-compose.yml` file provided inside.
+Download the [Starter-Site-based demo from Google Drive](https://drive.google.com/file/d/1LrIe12eYAZjD4A8_cqf61RXv7mtMJRHH/view?usp=share_link) (Google Drive places the download icon in the top-right), unzip it, and find the `docker-compose.yml` file provided inside.
 This will be used in the next step.

 Create Stack